Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 22.36.02 UTC
+- WIB: Sabtu, 21 Februari 2026 23.43.44 UTC
-- WITA: Sabtu, 21 Februari 2026 23.36.02 UTC
+- WITA: Minggu, 22 Februari 2026 00.43.44 UTC
-- WIT: Minggu, 22 Februari 2026 00.36.02 UTC
+- WIT: Minggu, 22 Februari 2026 01.43.44 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: attitude
+Kategori: friendship